fourbearscourses/fourbearscourses.github.io/README.md

 ## **I do not want to use Telegram, but still want to get courses**

-_Sorry, there's no way right now._
+_Sorry, there's no other way right now._

 -----------------------------------------------------------------